john-charles/recron/README.md

 ## Rationale

 The `crontab` is simple and straightforward.
 But cron is not.
 Why do you need to install postfix to use cron?
-Recron is a stand alone daemon which logs to /var/log/recron in a machine parsable manor.
+Recron is a standalone daemon which logs to /var/log/recron in a machine parsable manor.

 ## Features